pw398/pw398.github.io/_posts/2025-07-12-A-Visual-Understanding-of-Latent-Dirichlet-Analysis.md

 Consider a stick of length 1, representing a probability mass of $100\%$, which we break into $K$ pieces, representing probabilities $[p_1, p_2, \ldots, p_k]$, which sum to $1$.
 The probability represented by the first piece we break off, $p_1$, is chosen by a Beta distribution, leaving a mass of $(1-p_1)$ behind.
 Then, we break off a second piece, $p_2$, from the remainder, and continue until $K$ pieces.
 These pieces form a probability vector, and always fit together to form a simplex.
 The Dirichlet distribution governs these splits, generalizing the Beta to any $K$.
 Large $\alpha_i$ favor bigger pieces for component $i$, equal $\alpha_i$ yield balanced splits, and small $\alpha_i$ produce sparse splits.

 Still a little abstract, I get it.
-Next, we'll get into visualizing the Dirichlet in a way that relates directly to LDA, using probabilistic graphical models (PGMs).
-Specifically, we'll be using plate notation.
+The below visualizations will relate the Dirichlet directly to LDA, and hopefully provide further intuition.
+We'll make reference to using probabilistic graphical models (PGMs); specifically, plate notation.
 You may be familiar with PGMs if you've worked with Bayesian modeling through a library like PyMC.
 These visualize the relationships and direction of influence between upstream and downstream parameters, each of which have a random component, though nodes and arrows.
-Plate notation is very similar.
+Plate notation is very similar, but describes iterative activity as well.
 LDA is indeed a Bayesian process, because of the sampling algorithm required to obtain the soft-clustering, and the ability/necessity to set priors over hyperparameters.